Map of Sagrada Familia

 The Exterior

-As you approach the Sagrada Familia, you will be awestruck by the building’s facade, overflowing with intricate details and symbolism, unfolding before you.
+As you approach the Sagrada Familia, you will be awestruck by its facade, which unfolds before you with intricate details and symbolism.

 The Three Facades

-The Sagrada Familia has three grand façades, each of which represents a crucial milestone in Jesus Christ’s life.
+The Sagrada Familia has three grand façades, each representing a crucial milestone in Jesus Christ’s life.

 The Nativity Façade